Cyanogen mod the Ouya.

 Lets begin installing.

-Also, if you are running windows XP, 7, 10(32-bit-edition) and you do not see the word “Ouya” or something similar but instead see the words “Unknown Device” underneath other devices then your system has not properly detected your Ouya ADB port.
-The biggest cause of this problem is due to a bad or faulty USB data cable.
+Also, if you are running Windows XP, 7, 10(32-bit-edition) and you do not see the word "Ouya" or something similar but instead see the words "Unknown Device" underneath other devices then your system has not properly detected your Ouya ADB port.
+The biggest cause of this problem is a bad or faulty USB data cable.
 Try a different data cable and try again.

-I can’t find the unknown device catagory on my windows 10 x64 bit edition box!
+I can't find the unknown device category on my Windows 10 x64-bit edition box!
 Help!